adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module05.md

 <kbd> <img src="../images/module05/create-scd2table.png"/> </kbd>
 Comparing to the SCD1 table we again added 3 additional columns here:

 **IsActive** is a flag column for identifying whether a record is representing the up-to-date information or only for historization purposes. **ValidFrom** and **ValidTo** further elaborates the case when a record is not update, when (from which timestamp to which timestamp) exactily it **was** representing the truth.
-With this 3 additional columns, the reporting should be able to reflect the truth without losing the historical changes.
+With this 3 additional columns, the reporting logic should be able to reflect the truth without losing the historical changes.

 4. As the final step, let's create 3 datasets in Azure Data Factory to represent the source and target tables in Azure SQL DB.